 In conclusion, it usually comes down to personal preference

-Unless the finish nailer absolutely necessary, 9 times of 10, we choose the brad nailer because the finished look and smaller holes are important to us, which is a total personal preference.
+Unless the finish nailer absolutely necessary, 9 times of 10, we choose the brad nailer because the finished look and smaller holes are important to us, which is totally personal preference.

 The brad nailer uses a smaller nail, which provides a smaller nail hole to fill, but also is less strong.
 The finish nailer uses a larger nail with a head, which provides a larger nail hole to patch, but is a stronger connection.